-A member must immediately inform the trustee if he or she ceases gainful employment after reaching 65.
+A member must immediately inform the trustee when:

+- 69.1 he or she ceases gainful employment to a part time equivalent level after reaching 65; and - he or she reaches age 75.

 Payment of non-preserved amount

 With the trustee's consent, a member may withdraw any part of the non-preserved amount in the member's accumulation account.
 The member must apply to the trustee in writing for the withdrawal in a form acceptable to the trustee.
 The trustee may set a minimum withdrawal amount by notifying the members of the fund.